This guide will introduce you to the resources and services available to visiting scholars and researchers at the Harvard Law School Library.

 Ask the library to purchase an item or request that an ordered/received item be rush processed

-Visiting researchers may also apply for a carrel shelf ;in the Library.
-If you are interested in a carrel shelf, you may submit an online application to request one.
+Visiting researchers may also apply for a personal hold shelf in the Library.
+If you are interested in a personal hold shelf, you may submit an online application to request one.
 Space is limited, so some requests may not be able to be met.

 If a library carrel is not available, Visiting researchers may instead request access to a locker in the library.
 To request a locker, contact Alethea Jones, Circulation and Patron Services Assistant.